Middlebrook, Queensland: History

-Middlebrook Road State School opened on 2 September 1935 with Charles Mathew Connolly as the first head teacher.
+In 1922, local people requested a school in Middlebrook, claiming there were 25 children in the district.
+However, it was not until January 1935 that a site was chosen and approval was given to erect a school building capable of accommodating 40 students.
+It was also necessary to extend Middlebrook Road and build a bridge over a creek to make the school accessible.
+Middlebrook Road State School (also known as Middlebook State School) opened on 2 September 1935 with Charles Mathew Connolly as the first head teacher.
 It closed circa 14 December 1945.
 The school building was relocated to Millaa Millaa State School and a bus service was provided to transport the students to Millaa Millaa to attend school each day.
+The school was located on the eastern corner of Middlebrook Road and Barter Road (approx 17.56298°S 145.64042°E).